tokenspice/tokenspice/README.md

 And much more - it's largely up to the community.
 For example, it would be cool to have a [machinations.io](https://machinations.io/)-like interface:)

-# Benefits of EVM-in-the-loop simulation
+# 🐋 Benefits of EVM Agent Simulation

-TokenSPICE 2 and other EVM-in-the-loop simulators have these benefits:
+TokenSPICE 2 and other EVM agent-based simulators have these benefits:
 - Faster and less error prone, because the model = the Solidity code.
 Don’t have to port any existing Solidity code into Python, just wrap it.
 Don’t have to write lower-fidelity equations.
 - Enables rapid iterations of writing Solidity code -> simulating -> changing Solidity code -> simulating.
 At both the parameter level and the structural level.
 - Can quickly integrate Balancer V2 code.
 Then extend to model other AMMs.
 And other DeFi code.
 Etc etc.